 The CSE Ph.D.
 Qualifying Process consists of two components: one is coursework, and the other is research.
 To pass the Qualifying Process, a student needs to demonstrate satisfactory performance on both components: (1) Be competent and knowledgeable on fundamental principles of computer science and engineering, and (2) show promise for conducting original research in the areas of computer science and engineering.

 For the coursework component, a student needs to achieve the average GPA of 3.3 or above on four CSE courses that include a required Algorithms course (CSE 6331) and three other courses chosen by the student in consultation with the faculty advisor .
 The three courses can be chosen from the seven categories listed below with at most one course from a single category.
+Note that a student may count one Qualifying course in this new Qualifying Process towards the major/minor course requirements in the Candidacy Exam.
 For the research component, a student is required to work with their faculty advisor and demonstrate satisfactory research progress .